maep-tools/maep-sddp-sourcecode/README.md

 </p>

 ### Model
-Planning of the operation of hydrothermal systems.
+Operation planning model to the operation of hydro-thermal power systems.

 ### Documentation
-If you want to study the model please access to this pdf: https://github.com/maep-tools/model-maep/
+Please access to this pdf:
+https://github.com/maep-tools/model-maep/